danny-hunt/danny-hunt/README.md

 - Implemented Stripe payments subscription & usage billing for LLMs & other tools
 - Saved 0.5% of the cap table (yes really)

 I'm actively looking for new roles either in London or remote.
-What you will not get with me:

-- Someone who just nods and agrees
-- Someone who stops caring when the clock hits 5pm

 I love:

 - Leading and pushing a team forward
 - Working on difficult technical challenges